avkovalevs/aws-pg/README.md

 Recommendations
 ---------------
-It is required to install Ansible software inside the private network which has the network acceess via ssh to database nodes.
+It is required to install Ansible software inside the private network which has the network access via ssh to database nodes.
 ```
 $ sudo apt-add-repository ppa:ansible/ansible
 $ sudo apt install software-properties-common